Patient professional reference

 - Around 10-15% go on to develop anorexia.

-About 70% of people with bulimia make a complete recovery.
+Up to 80% of people with bulimia make a complete recovery with treatment, although figures vary widely.
 If recovery has not occurred within five years, they are more likely to progress to a chronic course.

 The risk of death is significantly lower than that with anorexia nervosa and is estimated at about 0.4%, which is due to the slight increase in suicide.